-Since its inception in September 2007, the Canton chapter of the Foundation for Community Betterment has raised more than $100,000 and distributed proceeds to 18 local families and 12 community organizations in need of assistance.
+Since its inception in September 2007, the Canton chapter of the Foundation for Community Betterment has donated to 32 local families and 16 community organizations in need of assistance.
 Our goal is simple – to better our community.
 Whether it is by helping one family in need of direct financial support or funding a community outreach program, we want our simple actions to create a ripple effect of giving.

 Our volunteer base keeps growing, in part because of the variety of volunteer events in which our Canton chapter participates.
 Take a look at some of the different ways our Canton team has helped out over the past few years: